BonsaiDen/JavaScript-Garden/doc/semicolon.md

     test()

-The automatic insertion of semicolon is considered to be one of **biggest** design flaws in the language as it *can* change the behavior of code.
+The automatic insertion of semicolon is considered to be one of **biggest** design flaws in the language, as it *can* change the behavior of code.

 ### How it works